mpcinthewild/mpcinthewild.github.io/index.md

 - Advisor
 - Other referees (optional): name, email and relationship
 - What is your relevant experience, related to the [3 research areas above](#target) (and anything else you see as relevant)? *(max 300 words)*
-- What kind of research topics would you want to explore? *(max 300 words)*
+- What kind of research topics would you want to explore?
+This topic is not binding yet. *(max 300 words)*

 The **deadline for applications is ...**.